cloudfoundry/cc-api-v3-style-guide/README.md

  * Not all endpoints that support it need it.
 Sending `async=true` in many cases will slow down the request, since there is the worker/polling overhead.
 A 1 second synchronous operation doesn't need to happen out of band with a 5 second polling interval.

 ### Proposal
-* `async=true` should only be available for resource operations that might take > 60 seconds (this might be impossible to determine).
-* the hope is what endpoints are async should be intuitive to the user

-To do a resource operation out of band, send the `async=true` flag.
+Remove both flags.
+Instead, endpoints are responsible for behaving either asynchronously (return 202) or synchronously (don't return 202).

+For async endpoints:
-`POST /v3/resource?async=true`
+`POST /v3/resource`

 The CC will return a 202 with a location header pointing to the job.
+Depending on the resource, it may also return a skeletal body containing the partial resource.
 ```
 202 Accepted
 Location: /v3/jobs/123

-{}
+{
+  "skeletor": "YOU!
+You will no longer stand between me and my destiny!"
+}
 ```

 Before the job has completed,  GET requests made to the job endpoint will return 200 with information about the status of the job.